Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 The stacks service cannot store user secrets, and it should not evaluate dynamic deployment template language expressions.
-The stacks service needs extension configurations to be defined in a format that is interpretable at deletion time that is transparent to the user.
+The stacks service needs extension configurations to be defined in a format that is interpretable at deletion time that is transparent to the user and secure.

 ### The new design